systematic-magic/pubmed/overdue_author_correspondence_procedure.rst

 Instructions for manager
 ========================

-1. Go to Overdue Author Correspondence dashboard.
+1. Go to "`Overdue Author Correspondence Dashboard`_".

-2. Check "Days since Assignment Date" column for the artickes which exceed 15 days.
+2. Check "Days since Assignment Date" column for the artickes which exceed 20 days.

 3. Go through each of the overdue articles with team member and find out the reason of the delay.
 Manager is responsible for taking actions to resolve / help resolve the issue.